DNA Review: Story, Cast, Rating & Final Verdict

 Story & Plot Summary: DNA

-Quick Plot Summary: Released in 1997, DNA is a Horror, Thriller, Science Fiction, Action film directed by William Mesa.
+Quick Plot Summary: Released in 1997, DNA is a Horror, Thriller, Science Fiction, Action film directed by William Mesa, written by Nick Davis.
 The narrative crafts an atmosphere of dread and suspense, using psychological terror and visual scares.
-This summary provides a scannable look at the movie's central conflict involving Mark Dacascos.
+It provides a scannable look at the movie's central conflict involving Mark Dacascos as Dr. Ash Mattley.

 Ending Explained: DNA

-The final moments of DNA reflect the filmmakers' creative choices, offering an ending that aligns with the film's tone and style.
+The final moments of DNA reflect the creative choices of the filmmakers and align with the tone of the narrative.

 Who Should Watch DNA?